kylpo/notes/Images.md

 When a user loads your page, what should they see?
 Well, your image, right?
 Yes, but its not that easy.

 ### Responsive
-If you serve a desktop sized retina image to a mobile user, for example, you negatively affect page load time and scroll performance.
+If you serve a desktop sized retina image to a mobile user, you negatively affect page load time and scroll performance.
 On the other hand, if you serve your small mobile image to a 4k desktop user, s/he will surely insta-close that tab.
 So, we want to serve the smallest possible image that still looks good on the user's display.
 This is what is known as a *Responsive* or *ResponsiveLoad* Image.

 To accomplish this, we'll need to do two things:

 1: Create all permutations of image resolutions that you'll potentially serve
 2: Tell the browser which permutation to load, and when

 The first is either a lot of manual work in exporting, a decent amount of work in setting up a build process to auto-generate these, or a small amount of work and a little bit of money to have a 3rd part service do this work for you.
 More on this in the Tooling section

-The second step depends on the type of image.
+The second step depends on the type of image:
 - Content -> use `srcset` of an `<img>` tag
   - [Harry Roberts on Twitter: "The simplest way I’ve found (so far) to distill/explain `srcset` and `sizes`"](https://twitter.com/csswizardry/status/836960832789565440)
   - ![](https://pbs.twimg.com/media/C517RYNWgAEqwy5.jpg)